 No-shows will be monitored and a courtesy letter will be sent and/or a telephone call will be made after each incident notifying the rider of the no-show policy, and cautioning them of the potential consequences of noncompliance.
 Upon receipt of a courtesy letter or telephone call, the individual will be offered an opportunity to be heard and to present information and arguments.

-The No-Show Policy applies to both Dial-A-Ride and ADA Paratransit services.
+The No-Show and Late Cancellation Policy applies to both Dial-A-Ride and ADA Paratransit services.

 Services Not Provided by WestCAT